 The calculations above aren't too difficult - you don't need a doctoral degree to figure out how much 🧻 you really need.
 Why are people buying every sheet of toilet paper possible, then?
 What's the reason behind this behavior?

 It all boils down to disinformation.
 It's extremely common to come across articles that predict the lockdowns of cities and the complete closing of shops for weeks.
 None of this news is actually true; the longest you should expect to stay at home without leaving is 14 days, and only if you are quarantined.
 While you should be stocking up for a few days to avoid going shopping day after day, there is no need to buy toilet paper or toothpaste for weeks or even months.

 Many people are buying out toilet paper because they feel anxious about the future.
-We don't know what next week or month will bring, or what the development of the coronavirus outbreak will look like (We have some pretty strong predictions, though).
+We don't know what next week or month will bring or what the development of the coronavirus outbreak will look like.
 Panic buying is a way to make ourselves feel at least a bit safer.